rmscode/binary-garden/docs/software/windows-server/group-policy.md

 A good OU design makes it easier to apply and troubleshoot group policy.
 It is best to create an OU for computers and a separate OU for users.
 Then create sub-OUs on how you want to manage your objects.
 Its common to organize objects by department and functionality.

-!!! example
+!!! example "Example"

       - Forest: ad.northeastprecast.com
         - Domains
            - ad.northeastprecast.com
            - NEP Computers
            - NEP Groups
            - NEP Users
                - Accounting
                - HR
                - Inactive
                - IT
                - Legal
                - Management
                - Marketing
                - Operations
                - PR
                - Purchasing
                - test-build1
                - test-build2

 !!! tip